 Life Cycle of Red Wiggler Worms or Eisenia Foetida and Stages

-We all know that Red Wiggler worms (Eisenia Foetida) are amongst the most favorite worm specie in worm composting and organic gardening.
-Let's get to know these amazing little nature's wonders a little bit more as we explore the interesting life cycle of Red Wiggler worms or Eisenia Foetida.
+We all know that Red Wiggler worms (Eisenia foetida) are amongst the most popular worm specie in worm composting and organic gardening.
+Let's get to know these amazing little nature's wonders a little bit more as we explore the interesting life cycle of Red Wiggler worms or Eisenia foetida.

-We will discuss the whole life cycle of these worms from Cocoon stage up to its Egg laying stage.
-Each stage will be briefly covered so we’ll have a better understanding of the life cycle of a Red Wiggler worm or Eisenia Foetida.
+We will discuss the whole life cycle of these worms from its cocoon stage up to its egg laying stage.
+Each stage will be briefly covered so we’ll have a better understanding of the life cycle of a Red Wiggler worm or Eisenia foetida.

 Cocoon or Egg Stage

 Red Wiggler worms' cocoons are much smaller than a grain of rice, lemon-like shaped and it’s yellow-colored.
 The incubation period of the cocoon is about 23 days.
 The cocoons will gradually change its color from golden yellow to deep red; much like maroon as 4 to 6 embryonic Red Wiggler worms develop inside.
 Eisenia Foetida eggs will hatch at a temperature of 65–85 degrees.The babies will emerge at least 3-4 weeks.